Short lists with short programs in short time: The lower bounds

-We will show that, for $d=3$, for every $k$, White wins this game.
-More specifically, there is a winning strategy for White that is uniformly computable given $k$.
+We will show that, for $d=3$, for every $k$, Alice wins this game.
+More specifically, there is a winning strategy for Alice that is uniformly computable given $k$.
 Assume that this is done.
-Then consider the following ``blind'' strategy for Black: start enumeration of all strings $x$ with $C_U(x)<k$ and all strings $q$ of length less than $k$ such that $U(q,x)\downarrow$ for all $x$ of length $k+d$.
+Then consider the following ``blind'' strategy for Bob: start an enumeration of all strings $x$ with $C_U(x)<k$ and all strings $q$ of length less than $k$ such that $U(q,x)$ halts for all $x$ of length $k+d$.
 That enumeration can be done uniformly in $k$.
-In his $t$th turn Black: disables all cells in the $x$th column, if on step $t$ in this enumeration a new $x$ of length $k+d$ with $C_U(x)<k$ appears; disables all cells $(p,x)$ with $|x|=|p|=k+d$, $U(q,x)=0p$, if on step $t$ a new string $q$ of length less than $k$ appears such that $U(q,x)\downarrow$ for all $x$ of length $k+d$; and passes if none of these events occurs.
-Note that the total number of Black's moves is less that $2^k+2^k=2^{k+1}$, as required.
+In his $t$th turn Bob: disables all cells in the $x$th column, if on step $t$ in this enumeration a new $x$ of length $k+d$ with $C_U(x)<k$ appears; disables all cells $(p,x)$ with $|x|=|p|=k+d$, $U(q,x)=0p$, if on step $t$ a new string $q$ of length less than $k$ appears such that $U(q,x)$ halts for all $x$ of length $k+d$; and passes if none of these events occurs.
+Note that the total number of Bob's moves is less than $2^k+2^k=2^{k+1}$, as required.

-Now consider the following machine $V(p)$: let $k=|p|-d$ and let the White's computable winning strategy play against Black's blind strategy.
-Watch the play waiting until White places a pawn on a cell $(p,x)$ in $p$th row.
+Now consider the following machine $V(p)$: let $k=|p|-d$ and let the Alice's computable winning strategy play against Bob's blind strategy.
+Watch the play waiting until Alice places a token on a cell $(p,x)$ in the $p$th row.
 Then output $x$ and halt.
-Note that such $x$ is unique (if exists), as White places at most one pawn in each row.
-And that cell $(p,x)$ satisfies all the requirements (a)--(d).
-Thus it suffices to design a computable winning strategy for White.
+Note that such $x$ is unique (if exists), as Alice places at most one token in each row.
+Because Alice's strategy is winning, at least one of the finitely many tokens in a cell $(p,x)$ will never be disabled.
+This pair $(p,x)$ satisfies all the requirements (a)--(d).
+Thus it suffices to design a computable winning strategy for Alice.

-\textbf{A winning White's strategy.} The strategy is a greedy one.
-In the first round White places a pawn in any cell.
+\textbf{A winning Alice's strategy.} The strategy is a greedy one.
+In the first round Alice places a token in any cell.
 Then she waits until that cell becomes disabled.
-Then she places the second pawn in any enabled cell that lies in another row and another column and again waits until that cell becomes disabled.
-At any time she chooses any enabled cell that lies in a row and a column that both are free of pawns.
-In order to show that White wins, we just need to prove that there is such cell.
-Indeed, Black makes less than $2^{k+1}$ moves, thus White makes at most $2^{k+1}$ moves.
-On each of Black's moves at most $2^{k+d}$ cells become disabled.
-On each of White's moves at most $2^{k+d+1}$ cells becomes non-free because either their column or row already has a pawn.
+Then she places the second token in any enabled cell that lies in another row and another column and again waits until that cell becomes disabled.
+At any time she chooses any enabled cell that lies in a row and a column that both are free of tokens.
+In order to show that Alice wins, we just need to prove that there is such a cell.
+Indeed, Bob makes less than $2^{k+1}$ moves, thus Alice makes at most $2^{k+1}$ moves.
+On each of Bob's moves at most $2^{k+d}$ cells become disabled.
+On each of Alice's moves at most $2^{k+d+1}$ cells becomes non-free because either their column or row already has a token.
 Thus if the total number of cells is more than